ruudmens/Koppla/README.md

 # Koppla

-Koppla is a **model-context-protocol server** for **Active Directory** that enables you to manage users, groups, and policies using natural language.
+Koppla is a **model-context-protocol server** for **Active Directory** that enables you to manage users, groups, and computer objects using natural language.

 <img src="https://github.com/ruudmens/Koppla/blob/main/assets/Koppla-demo.gif?raw=true" alt="Koppla Demo" width="500"/>